AdaCore/spark2014/docs/lrm/source/packages.rst

    is declared and its encapsulating state is noted by any tool analyzing SPARK 2014.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR private units and their descendants must connect their visible states, via Part_Of indicators, to encapsulating state abstractions of more visible units

 #.
 Each item of hidden state declared in the private part of a unit shall have
    a Part_Of indicator associated with the declaration which shall denote an encapsulating state abstraction of the same unit.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR hidden state declared in private part of a unit must be associated, via a Part_Of indicator, to an encapsulating state abstraction of the same unit

 #.
 No other declarations shall have a Part_Of indicator.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR Part_Of only applies on hidden state and private units

 #.
 The body of a unit whose specification declares a state abstraction named
    as an encapsulating state abstraction of a Part_Of indicator shall: